regcam/choosytable/README.md

 # Choosy Table

 ## Purpose:
-Choosy Table is a place for People of Color to share and analyze their corporate experiences with each other before and after the interview phase.
-The purpose is to give PoC concrete statistical analysis of landing an offer and having a fruitful career at a given company.
-Before we lend our talents to any company we should know how they treat us.
+Choosy Table is where People of Color share and analyze their corporate & interviews experiences.
+This app provides the statistical chances a PoC receives an offer for a particular role.
+Before we lend our talents to any company, we should know how they treat us.

 ## Tech Stack:
-Backend/Frontend - Python3
+Backend/Frontend - Flask (Python3)

 Persistent Storage - MongoDB

 WSGI Server - Gunicorn

+Caching - Memcached

 ## Requirements:
 * [Homebrew](https://docs.brew.sh/Installation)